Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 Candidates applying for the doctoral training program must meet the following conditions: 1.
 Clear personal history, not serving a criminal sentence, or having a disciplinary record of warning level or higher.
 2.
 Good enough health to study.
-3. Graduated with a master\'s degree or a regular university degree with a good grade or higher in a suitable field/major, or graduated with a level equivalent to level 7 according to the Vietnamese National Qualifications Framework in a number of
+3. Graduated with a master's degree or a regular university degree with a good grade or higher in a suitable field/major, or graduated with a level equivalent to level 7 according to the Vietnamese National Qualifications Framework in a number of